 Equities1 represent ownership stakes in corporations.
 Typical equities may include common stock, preferred stock, foreign equities and closed-end funds.

-An ETF, or Exchange Traded Fund2, is a collection of assets (like an index fund3) of equities, commodities, and/or bonds that is bought and sold like a stock in real-time on a stock exchange.
+An ETF, or Exchange Traded Fund, is a collection of securities such as equities, bonds, and options that is bought and sold like a stock in real time on a stock exchange.
 Most ETFs are not actively managed, but instead are designed to track an index.
 In general the expense ratios of ETFs are relatively low.
 Because it trades like a stock, an ETF does not have its net asset value (NAV) calculated every day like a mutual fund does.

 Both equities and ETFs can offer potential growth from market price appreciation; however, they are subject to market volatility and thus, open to market price risk and potential loss of principal.

 Before you invest in equities or ETFs, it's important to weigh the risks against the potential returns and carefully plan your strategy.
-In addition to utilizing the knowledge and support of your HSBC Securities Premier Wealth Advisor (PWA)/Premier Relationship Advisor (PRA), you can leverage unique insights and analysis from HSBC's vast global resources to help you evaluate your investment possibilities.
+In addition to utilizing the knowledge and support of your HSBC Securities (USA) Inc. financial professional2, you can leverage unique insights and analysis from HSBC Securities vast global resources to help you evaluate your investment possibilities.
 Get started with a comprehensive financial review by calling us at 866.586.4722 or by scheduling a consultation online.

 Investment and certain insurance products, including annuities, are offered by HSBC Securities (USA) Inc. (HSI), member NYSE/FINRA/SIPC.
 In California, HSI conducts insurance business as HSBC Securities Insurance Services.
 License #: OE67746.
 HSI is an affiliate of HSBC Bank USA, N.A.
 Whole life, universal life and term life are provided by unaffiliated third parties and are offered through Insurance Agents of HSBC Insurance Agency (USA) Inc., which is a wholly owned subsidiary of HSBC Bank USA, N.A.
 Products and services may vary by state and are not available in all states.
 California license #: OD36843.